Rights protesters, China supporters greet President Xi in Seattle

 At the same time, a group of pro-Chinese protesters, some of them wearing hats emblazoned with "USA," waved Chinese and U.S. flags and large red cloth signs that read "Hello President Xi" in Chinese characters.

-China's official atheist Communist Party does not tolerate challenges to its rule and is obsessed with social stability.
-Religious activities must be state sanctioned.
+China's official atheist Communist Party does not tolerate challenges to its rule and religious activities must be state sanctioned.

 In 1999, China's then-President Jiang Zemin launched a campaign to crush Falun Gong after thousands of practitioners staged a peaceful sit-in outside the leadership compound in Beijing to demand official recognition of their movement.

-In Seattle, the Northwest Tibetan Cultural Association also asked members to attend the protest downtown "to highlight the repressive policy of Xi in Tibet," while unaffiliated activists planned to gather at a nearby park to call on China to curb militarization of the South China Sea.
+In Seattle, pro-Tibetan groups joined the protests against China's fight against separatism in the mountainous region, as did activists calling for China to curb militarization of the South China Sea.

-Earlier this month, Yu Zhengsheng, in charge of religious groups and ethnic minorities and a high-ranking member of the ruling Communist Party, stressed China's official line that the Dalai Lama, a spiritual leader who fled China in 1959 after an abortive uprising against Chinese rule, is a violent separatist.
+Earlier this month, Yu Zhengsheng, a high-ranking member of the ruling Communist Party also in charge of religious groups and ethnic minorities, stressed China's official line that the Dalai Lama, a spiritual leader who fled China in 1959 after an abortive uprising against Chinese rule, is a violent separatist.

-"Living in a free world it is our duty to raise our voice for the oppressed and the voiceless," a local chapter of the Regional Tibetan Youth Congress wrote on its Facebook page.
+Xi is also likely to encounter protests on Wednesday when he tours Boeing Co's (BA.N) widebody plant in Everett, north of Seattle, nearby Microsoft Corp (MSFT.O), and a high school in Tacoma.

-Xi is also likely to encounter street demonstrations on Wednesday when he tours Boeing Co's widebody plant in Everett, north of Seattle, nearby Microsoft Corp, and a high school in Tacoma.
+"We hope that the CEOs of big companies like Microsoft, Apple and others including Google won't compromise with the Chinese because that would hurt the development of democracy," 60-year-old protestor Jin Xiuhong told Reuters.

-(Reporting by David Ryder and Eric M. Johnson in Seattle; Editing by Bill Rigby)
+(Reporting by David Ryder and Eric M. Johnson in Seattle; Additional reporting by Jane Lee in Seattle; Editing by Bill Rigby and Miral Fahmy)